FredHutch/mario/README.md

 Sys.setenv(CONNECT_API_KEY = "your-api-key")
 ```

+It is stored in the environment for the current R session.
+You should
-You should only need to do this once per your RStudio environment.
-Your
+only need to do this once per your RStudio environment.
+Your API key is
-API key is called `CONNECT_API_KEY`.
-You can call it something else, but
+called `CONNECT_API_KEY`.
+You can call it something else, but this is
-this is the name that the API key functions below use by default, e.g.:
+the name that the API key functions below use by default, e.g.:

 ``` r
 mario_auth(api_key = Sys.getenv("CONNECT_API_KEY"))